nullp0tr/bluew/README.md

 ## Bluew

-Bluew is just a python wrapper Bluetoothctl
+Bluew is just a python wrapper for Bluetoothctl